geins-io/geins-checkout/README.md

 - [x] Change order in url
 - [x] Global inc/ex vat state set from token settings
 - [x] Address country from market
-- [ ] See to that all available payment methods are working as intended, redirecting to correct page

 ### Before v0 release